 Overall, the benefits of displaying reviews, your TrustScore, and star rating on your website are worth the added weight.

-How does a TrustBox affect the PageSpeed of a webpage?
+How does a TrustBox affect your PageSpeed Insights score?

 Your PageSpeed Insights score may drop 1 or 2 points, as should be expected when adding any additional element to a website.